-Believers must not be content to simply follow a moral code in which they do the right things and avoid the wrong things, as for instance our Buddhist friends might say.
-From Luke 9, the idea comes through clearly that we Cristocentric kingdom members are aliens, nomads and pilgrims on earth.
-Jesus words about discipleship call us to embrace a lifestyle evocative of the "road not taken" of poet Robert Frost.
+Believers must not be content to simply follow a moral code in which they do the right things and avoid the wrong things as our Buddhist friends might say.
+From Luke 9, the idea comes through clearly that we Cristocentric kingdom members are aliens, nomads, and pilgrims on Earth.
+Jesus' words about discipleship call us to embrace a lifestyle evocative of the "road not taken" by poet Robert Frost.

-Can Galatians help us see see that, in every culture, there are radical inner differences between thoe who are in Christ and those who are not.
+Can Galatians help us see that, in every culture, there are radical inner differences between those who are in Christ and those who are not?
 People in agriculture know that fruit can be cultivated.
 It is, however, a fruit of the Spirit and not a righteousness stemming from our works.
-There is freedom in this, but Paul reminds us it's not freedom to practice self-indulgence which in itself constitutes a form of slavery.
+There is freedom in this, but Paul reminds us it's not freedom to practice self-indulgence, which in itself constitutes a form of slavery.

 In 1937, German pastor Dietrich Bonhoeffer wrote a book titled Cost of Discipleship.
 The Nazis were opening some of their infamous concentration camps.
-A pastor friend of Bonhoffer's wa arrested that year.
-Later Bonhoeffer himself would be arrested and eventually executed.
-One of the most memorable lines in that Bonhoeffer's book is, "When God calls a man, he bids him come and die."
-That kind of costly discipleship is included in the radical transformation which these three texts ask us to consider.
+A pastor friend of Bonhoeffer wa arrested that year.
+Later, Bonhoeffer himself would be arrested and eventually executed.
+One of the most memorable lines in Bonhoeffer's book is, "When God calls a man, he bids him come and die."
+That kind of costly discipleship is included in the radical transformation that these three texts ask us to consider.